Company Naming Tips & Suggestions

 Company Naming Tip #7

-You company name is your brand and your brand is your first introduction to your customers.
+The company name that you choose for your new venture represents you.
+Your name is your brand, and your brand is your first introduction to your customers.

-Your company name or brand is that introduction to your boss in an elevator.
+Potential customers will likely first come in contact with your company by seeing your name.
+That initial introduction is like meeting your boss in an elevator.
 You only have your audience for a very limited amount of time and in that few seconds you have to introduce yourself, tell him what you do and what you can do for him.

 *ding – we’re at his floor, doors open and your boss walks out.